damassi/atom-scroll-percentage/README.md

 # Atom Scroll Percentage

-A tiny package that tracks your current scroll percentage in the window, similar to Vim.
+A tiny status bar package that tracks your current scroll percentage in the window, similar to Vim.